 Mean score of companies in the Inland Water Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Antwerp Port Authority's score of 11 is higher than 52% of the industry.
+Antwerp Port Authority's score of 11 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Antwerp Port Authority currently does not have available carbon emissions data for the most recent year, nor does it report specific reduction targets or initiatives.
-The organisation has not disclosed any climate commitments or pledges, indicating a lack of formalised strategies for addressing carbon emissions at this time.
-As such, there are no specific figures or scopes (Scope 1, 2, or 3) to report.
-The absence of emissions data and reduction initiatives suggests that Antwerp Port Authority may still be in the early stages of developing a comprehensive climate strategy.
+The organisation has not disclosed any climate commitments or pledges at this time.
+As such, there are no emissions figures, such as Scope 1, 2, or 3 emissions, to report.
+In the context of the industry, it is essential for port authorities to engage in climate action and set measurable targets to reduce their carbon footprint.
+However, without specific data or commitments from Antwerp Port Authority, it is unclear how they are addressing climate change or contributing to sustainability efforts within the maritime sector.